-I think it makes sense to leave it out of the Pro model and have the noise-cancellation in the overhead earphones, which I think work best in the Studio and Solo Pro versions.
+I think it makes sense to leave it out of the Pro model and have the noise-cancellation in the overhead earphones, which I think work best in the Solo Pro version.

 However if you really want noise-cancellation in your Apple earbuds go for the AirPods Pro.
 However the battery life is approximately 4.5 hours using the noise-cancellation and 5 without, both are less than the PowerBeats Pro.

 Beats’ headphones are known for having a bass focus.
 However I didn’t find this an issue with the Powerbeats Pro, which produce a well balanced audio sound for listening to on the move.